 The most important thing to remember as you look for a publisher, is that the industry cannot operate without writers.
 Writers are the fuel that keeps the machine going.
 There is no question that there is a high level of rejection in this business (this article might help), and that is something that writers must prepare themselves for early on, and often.
 But at the same time, there are more opportunities open to you with the growth of digital and print-on-demand/self publishing, than ever before.
 It’s a great time to be a writer!

 Vanessa Fox O’Loughlin is the founder of Writing.ie and The Inkwell Group publishing consultancy, and has helped many award winning and bestselling authors to achieve their dreams.
-Vanessa writes crime as Sam Blake and is the bestselling author of Little Bones and In Deep Water, part 3 of the Cat Connolly trilogy, No Turning Back is out in May 2018.
+Vanessa writes crime as Sam Blake and is the bestselling author of Little Bones and many more bestsellers.